AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

    >[!NOTE]
    >
-   >The _[!UICONTROL Priority}_ setting is important when two cart rules or coupon codes are valid for the same product at the same time.
+   >The _[!UICONTROL Priority]_ setting is important when two cart rules or coupon codes are valid for the same product at the same time.
 The rule with the highest [!UICONTROL Priority] setting controlling the cart action.
 Priorities from the highest to the lowest are `0,1,2,3...`.
 See _Discard Subsequent Price Rules_ in the _[Define the Actions](#step-3-define-the-actions)_ step.

    >[!NOTE]
    >